spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 *  All subnets (vnet-subnets and pod-subnets) must be a subset of the AKS cluster VNet CIDR.
 *  After you create an AKS cluster, you cannot change the VNet name or Network plugin (CNI).
-*  You can expand VNet CIDR, for example, from 10.200.0.0/16 to 10.200.0.0/14.
+*  For example, You can expand VNet CIDR from 10.200.0.0/16 to 10.200.0.0/14.
 However, you then need to update the AKS cluster to reconcile to the expanded VNet CIDR:
 ```
 az aks update -g <ResourceGroup> -n <ClusterName>
 ```
 *  If a vnet-subnet was not specified when you created the AKS cluster, AKS creates the default managed VNet (CIDR 10.224.0.0/12), and you cannot add more subnets to the managed VNet.
 Ocean does not support adding subnets to AKS clusters with the default managed VNet.
-*  BYO CNI - Bring Your Own CNI is not currently supported.
-It may work with Ocean, but there is no capability to add subnets.
+*  BYO CNI—Bring Your Own CNI is not currently supported.
+It may work with Ocean, but it cannot add subnets.

 ### Related Topics